nikr/Coding-Standards/README.md

 21. All comments should be written in the same language, be grammatically correct, and contain appropriate punctuation.
 22. Use // or /// but never /* … */
-23. Do not “flowerbox” comment blocks.
+23. Do not "flowerbox" comment blocks.
 Example:
 ```
  // ***************************************